Kuroshio Current Intrusion: Wind forcing

-Inter-Basin Pressure Gradient
+Inter-basin pressure gradient

 A build up of water has been observed on the Pacific side of the Luzon Strait by Y. T. Song (2006), which results in a pressure gradient across the strait.
 This could initiate the bending of the Kuroshio Current into the Luzon Strait, thereby resulting in eventual leakage.

 Satellite data show a decreasing trend in Kuroshio intrusion strength over time, which correlates with a decrease in the cross-Luzon Strait pressure gradient, thereby supporting this theory.
 However, the exact mechanism for a pressure gradient-induced intrusion is not yet fully understood.

 The proposed equation describing the transport $Q$ between the SCS and the Pacific Ocean basins is based on a two-layer ocean model.